shurcooL/markdownfmt/README.md

 ![Markdown Format Demo](https://github.com/shurcooL/atom-markdown-format/blob/master/Demo.gif?raw=true)

 Note that `markdownfmt` works with pure Markdown files.
-If you want to use it with Markdown files that have YAML headers, consider a [fork that adds support for YAML headers](#alternatives).
+If you want to use it with Markdown files that have front matter, consider one of [alternatives](#alternatives) that supports that.

 Installation
 ------------